-The Sony WH-1000XM3 has better battery life
+Does the Sony WH-1000XM3 have better battery life than the WH-1000XM4?

 The discrepancy between the advertised number and our results may be disappointing, but remember turning ANC off, and listening at even a slightly lower volume will no doubt net you better results—not that even 20 hours is anything to sneeze at.
-It’s certainly better than just about any pair of true wireless earbuds will get you, especially ones with noise cancelling.
+It’s certainly better than just about any pair of true wireless earbuds will get you, especially ones with noise canceling.

 This difference isn’t necessarily a bad thing, it just shows that the sound profiles of the Sony WH-1000XM4 and Sony WH-1000XM3 are tailored to different audiences.
 Increased bass output is generally considered more consumer-friendly—if you’re used to just grabbing any old headphones off the rack, this kind of frequency response probably won’t sound all that off to you.

 The Sony WH-1000XM3 microphone seems to have been a flash in the pan

-Sony WH-1000XM4 vs Sony WH-1000XM3: which headset should you buy?
+Sony WH-1000XM4 vs Sony WH-1000XM3: Which headset should you buy?

 Deciding which headphones to buy between the Sony WH-1000XM4 and the Sony WH-1000XM3 really depends on your needs.
 The WH-1000XM4 can do just about everything its predecessor can, but the tradeoffs it makes aren’t necessarily improvements for everyone.
-The lack of aptX means Android users will have to rely on LDAC for high quality streaming—the codec offers the highest bitrate on the market, but its transfer rates aren’t consistent.
+The lack of aptX means Android users will have to rely on LDAC for high-quality streaming—the codec offers the highest bitrate on the market, but its transfer rates aren’t consistent.

 Apple users will probably gravitate more toward the Sony WH-1000XM4—its lack of aptX won’t matter, and Bluetooth multipoint is great to have.
 The WH-1000XM4 is also the more accurate-sounding option, though you can adjust either to your liking with Sony’s companion app.
 Considering these are currently about the same price (roughly $300-400 USD) there really isn’t a point in comparing prices.
 It does seem a little weird that the older version is the same price as the newer one, but given that the older WH-1000XM3 are still a great pair of headphones it makes sense if you’re Sony.

 Remember, even though we’re comparing two Sony headphones, the company isn’t the only name in town.
-The Shure AONIC 50 are fantastic headphones that fill all the gaps left between the Sony WH-1000XM4 and WH-1000XM3, with broad codec support, Bluetooth multipoint, and great low-frequency noise cancelling, though it is very expensive.
-The Sennheiser PXC 550-II also does a lot of the same stuff, for much less money, though its noise cancelling isn’t as good as more expensive options.
+The Shure AONIC 50 are fantastic headphones that fill all the gaps left between the Sony WH-1000XM4 and WH-1000XM3, with broad codec support, Bluetooth multipoint, and great low-frequency noise canceling, though it is very expensive.
+The Sennheiser PXC 550-II also does a lot of the same stuff, for much less money, though its noise canceling isn’t as good as more expensive options.